qdrant/landing_page/qdrant-landing/content/documentation/points.md

 weight: 24
 ---

-The points are the main entity that Qdrant operates with.
+The points are the central entity that Qdrant operates with.
 A point is a record consisting of a vector and an optional [payload](../payload).

-You can search among the points grouped in one [collection](../collections) on the base of vector similarity.
+You can search among the points grouped in one [collection](../collections) based on vector similarity.
 This procedure is described in more detail in the [search](../search) and [filtering](../filtering) sections.

 This section explains how to create and manage vectors.

 Any point modification operation is asynchronous and takes place in 2 steps.
-At the first stage the operation is written to the Write-ahead-log.
+At the first stage, the operation is written to the Write-ahead-log.

-After this moment the service will not lose the data, even if the machine loses power supply.
+After this moment, the service will not lose the data, even if the machine loses power supply.

-If the API is called with the `&wait=false` parameter, or if it is not explicitly specified, the client will receive an acknowledgement of receiving data:
+If the API is called with the `&wait=false` parameter, or if it is not explicitly specified, the client will receive an acknowledgment of receiving data:

 ```json
 {